bytetopia/Ataraxia_New_Tab_browser_extension/README.md

 ---

-# Chrome New Tab Extension with Bing Wallpaper
+# Zen - Chrome New Tab Extension with Bing Wallpaper

 Chrome new tab extension with Bing daily wallpaper as background.